We use cookies

 Share Class

-This denotes the class of share someone owns, if there are Alphabet Shares in issue.
+This denotes the class of share someone owns.
+See also: Ordinary Shares

 Share split